sbrudenell/btrfs2s3/README.md

 # What does it do?

-`btrfs2s3` maintains a *tree* of incremental backups in cloud object storage (anything with an S3-compatible API).
+`btrfs2s3` maintains a [*tree* of differential backups](#differential-tree) in cloud object storage (anything with an S3-compatible API).

-Each backup is just an archive produced by `btrfs send [-p]`.
+Each backup object is just a native btrfs archive produced by `btrfs send [-p]`.

 The root of the tree is a full backup.
-The other layers of the tree are incremental backups.
+The other nodes of the tree are differential backups.

 The structure of the tree corresponds to a *schedule*.

-Example: you want to keep 1 yearly, 3 monthly and 7 daily backups.
-It's the 4th day of the month.
-The tree of incremental backups will look like this:
+It looks like this:

 - Yearly backup (full)
-  - Monthly backup #3 (delta from yearly backup)
+  - Monthly backup A (changes from yearly)
-  - Monthly backup #2 (delta from yearly backup)
+  - Monthly backup B (changes from yearly)
-    - Daily backup #7 (delta from monthly backup #2)
-    - Daily backup #6 (delta from monthly backup #2)
+    - Daily backup 1 (changes from monthly B)
-    - Daily backup #5 (delta from monthly backup #2)
+    - Daily backup 2 (changes from monthly B)
-  - Monthly backup #1 (delta from yearly backup)
+  - Monthly backup C (changes from yearly)
-    - Daily backup #4 (delta from monthly backup #1)
-    - Daily backup #3 (delta from monthly backup #1)
-    - Daily backup #2 (delta from monthly backup #1)
+    - Daily backup 3 (changes from monthly C)
-    - Daily backup #1 (delta from monthly backup #1)
+    - Daily backup 4 (changes from monthly C)

-The daily backups will be short-lived and small.
-Over time, the new data in them will migrate to the monthly and yearly backups.

-Expired backups are automatically deleted.
+The schedule and granularity can be customized.
+Up-to-the-minute backups can be made, with minimal increase in cloud storage or I/O.

-The design and implementation are tailored to minimize cloud storage and API usage costs.
+The design and implementation are tailored to minimize cloud costs.

 `btrfs2s3` will keep one *snapshot* on disk for each *backup* in the cloud.
-This one-to-one correspondence is required for incremental backups.
+This one-to-one correspondence is required for differential backups.

 <!-- mdformat-toc start --slug=github --no-anchors --maxlevel=6 --minlevel=1 -->